wikimedia/oojs-ui/README.md

 OOjs UI
 =================

 OOjs UI is a modern JavaScript UI toolkit.
 It provides common widgets, layouts, dialogs and icons that are ready to use, as well as many useful and convenient classes for constructing custom user interfaces.
-It is the standard user-interface libary in Wikimedia Foundation web products and was originally created for use by [VisualEditor](https://www.mediawiki.org/wiki/VisualEditor), which uses it for its entire user interface.
+It is the standard user-interface library in Wikimedia Foundation Web products, having been originally created for use by [VisualEditor](https://www.mediawiki.org/wiki/VisualEditor), which uses it for its entire user interface.

 Quick start
 ----------